Mulholland Drive (film): A "poisonous valentine to Hollywood"

-Critic Gregory Weight cautions viewers against a cynical interpretation of the events in the film, stating that Lynch presents more than "the façade and that he believes only evil and deceit lie beneath it".
-As much as Lynch makes a statement about the deceit, manipulation and false pretenses in Hollywood culture, he also infuses nostalgia throughout the film and recognizes that real art comes from classic filmmaking as Lynch cast thereby paying tribute to veteran actors Ann Miller, Lee Grant and Chad Everett.
+Critic Gregory Weight cautions viewers against the cynicism of believing that Lynch presents only "the façade and that he believes only evil and deceit lie beneath it."
+As much as Lynch makes a statement about the deceit, manipulation and false pretenses in Hollywood culture, he also infuses nostalgia throughout the film and recognizes that real art comes from classic filmmaking, as Lynch cast and thereby paid tribute to veteran actors Ann Miller, Lee Grant and Chad Everett.
 He also portrays Betty as extraordinarily talented and shows that her abilities are noticed by powerful people in the entertainment industry.
-Commenting on the contrasting positions between film nostalgia and the putrefaction of Hollywood, Steven Dillon writes that Mulholland Drive is critical of the culture of Hollywood as much as it is a condemnation of "cinephilia" (the fascination of filmmaking and the fantasies associated with it).
+Commenting on the contrasting positions between film nostalgia and the putrefaction of Hollywood, Steven Dillon writes that Mulholland Drive is critical of the culture of Hollywood as much as it is a condemnation of cinephilia.

 Harring described her interpretation after seeing the film: "When I saw it the first time, I thought it was the story of Hollywood dreams, illusion and obsession.
 It touches on the idea that nothing is quite as it seems, especially the idea of being a Hollywood movie star.
 The second and third times I saw it, I thought it dealt with identity.
 Do we know who we are?
-And then I kept seeing different things in it ...
+And then I kept seeing different things in it. ...
 There's no right or wrong to what someone takes away from it or what they think the film is really about.
 It's a movie that makes you continuously ponder, makes you ask questions.
 I've heard over and over, 'This is a movie that I'll see again' or 'This is a movie you've got to see again.'
 It intrigues you.
 You want to get it, but I don't think it's a movie to be gotten.
 It's achieved its goal if it makes you ask questions."